petergridge/Irrigation-V5/readme_new.md

 The next run is set from the start time and frequency provided.
 Changing the start time forward will initialise a new run if it has already run on that day.

 ### Last ran
 This is set after any successful completion of the zone.
-All zones triggered together will have the same Last ran value set.
+All zones triggered together will have the same last ran value set.

 ### Events
+Events allow you to trigger other actions when the irrigation program progresses through a program.

 The *program_turned_on* event provides the following:
 - scheduled: false indicates the program was run manually
 ```event_type: irrigation_event